datopian/playbook/culture/README.md

 * "(Cap)Able": we see people as possibilities and as able to achieve more than they (or we) can imagine
 * "Curious": we want to test, discover, explore, take apart and be awed and wondrous
 * "Creative": we want to build, develop, scaffold and innovate
+* Not their thoughts or feelings: we have them, but we aren't them.
+"Ground of being" etc.

 We also think that we humans have a tendency:

 * "Looking good / avoid looking bad": we often are concerned with how we appear to others -- rather than actual outcomes in reality
-* "To judge": to make ourselves, others and situations "wrong", assessing them as good and bad (and also do make assessments on very little evidence)
+* "To judge": to make ourselves, others and situations "wrong" (or "right"), assessing them as good and bad (and making these assessments on very little evidence)
+* "Conclusion jumpers": ...
+* "Inconsistent decision makers" aka "Have multiple yous": we aren't consistent in our decision making, we have impulse control / self control issues.
+(I want to be healthy and i want to eat donuts).
+One way to can imagine at least two "yous" in decision making (and maybe more e.g. you can imagine a matrix of four between self control + impulsive and fast / slow (i.e. heuristic and reasoned)).

 ## Values